Golf Betting Guide 2023

 Masters Tournament

-The 2023 Masters will take place April 6 – 9 this year, with the final round being played on Easter Sunday.
-It is always held at Augusta National in Augusta, Georgia and is one of the most famous courses in the world.
+The 2024 Masters will take place April 11 – 14.
+It is always held at Augusta National in Augusta, Georgia at one of the most famous courses in the world.
 With drama lurking everywhere, Augusta rewards patience throughout the week and players with a creative game from tee to green.

 The Masters favors course history more than any other event on the PGA Tour based on Data Golf’s course history tool.
 Creative ball-strikers excel, as evidenced by winners like Hideki Matsuyama, Tiger Woods, Sergio Garcia, Bubba Watson and Phil Mickelson.